 Sheriff's deputies evict homeless moms from Oakland home

 OAKLAND, Calif.
-(AP) — Four homeless women who were ordered by a judge last week to leave a vacant house in Oakland were evicted before dawn Tuesday by heavily armed sheriff's deputies in a case that highlighted California's severe housing shortage and growing numbers of homeless people.
+(AP) — Four homeless women ordered by a judge last week to leave a vacant house they illegally occupied in Oakland were evicted before dawn Tuesday by heavily armed sheriff's deputies in a case that highlighted California's severe housing shortage and growing numbers of homeless people.

-The Alameda County Sheriff's deputies, some dressed in military-style fatigues, escorted the women from the home and bound their hands with plastic ties as dozens of community activists on the sidewalk chanted “Let the moms go!
+Alameda County Sheriff's deputies, some dressed in military-style fatigues, escorted the women from the home and bound their hands with plastic ties as dozens of community activists on the sidewalk chanted “Let the moms go!
 Let the moms go!” and recorded the chaotic scene with their cell phones.
+Video showed one deputy slamming a battering ram against the house's front door.

 “They came in like an Army for mothers and babies," Dominique Walker, one of the mothers, told reporters.
 “We have the right to housing.
 This is just the beginning.”